-Below is a series of relevant resources for those who are interested in learning more about Faith In/And Democracy.
-Those interested in submitting an application should do so here.
-A copy of the RFP is available to download for reference here.
+Below is a series of relevant resources for those interested in learning more about Faith In/And Democracy.

 Questions can be directed to PACErfp@uncommon.partners.
-Additionally, two information sessions will be available for potential applicants to ask questions and learn more about the project.
-Dates and relevant links for both sessions are available below:
+Two information sessions were held for potential applicants to ask questions and learn more about the project.

 PACE has developed a series of primers to help funders and practitioners think and talk about key themes related to civic engagement and democracy.
 The primers break down broad themes into their component parts, help to illustrate how the pieces fit together, and serve as a starting place to ground conversation.
 All three primers are available at pacefunders.org/primer.
 They are also linked individually below: